 Recently I was lucky enough to get my hands on a 2013 BMW k1300r and will be writing up a long term review of the beast.
-For now some pictures of the latest available Red / Black colour scheme.

 This review is under construction.